dynamiterdx/quizzing-app/README.md

 - `app/prepare/page.tsx`: multi-step adaptive prep workflow.
 - `app/sample/page.tsx`: simple UI to exercise the sample API endpoint.
 - `components/`: reusable UI pieces (`QuizRunner`, `QuestionCard`, `ProgressBar`, `Timer`, markdown renderer, loading skeletons, and error notice).
-- `app/api/*/route.ts`: serverless endpoints that orchestrate Azure OpenAI calls with strict JSON schemas for quiz data.
+- `app/api/*/route.ts`: serverless endpoints that orchestrate Azure OpenAI or Perplexity calls with strict JSON schemas for quiz data.
 - `lib/azure.ts`: shared Azure helper that enforces schema-constrained responses, retries with fallbacks, and validates quizzes.
 - `types/quiz.ts`: shared TypeScript contracts for quizzes, subtopics, and adaptive prep metadata.

 ### Data Flow by Mode
 **Targeted Quiz**
-1. Client posts to `/api/generate-quiz` with topic, difficulty, quantity, timed flag, and language.
+1. Client posts to `/api/generate-quiz` with topic, difficulty, quantity, timed flag, language, and chosen provider (Azure or Perplexity).
-2. Route builds a JSON schema describing the quiz payload, calls `azureChatJson`, and validates the response via `validateQuiz`.
+2. Route builds a JSON schema describing the quiz payload, calls `azureChatJson` or `perplexityChatJson`, and validates the response via `validateQuiz`.
 3. `QuizRunner` renders multiple-choice cards, collects selections, and computes scores client-side.
 4. When the learner requests “Practice similar to missed,” the client posts the set of missed subtopics to `/api/drill-quiz` for a follow-up set.

 **Help Me Prepare**
-1. Learner enters a broad topic → client calls `/api/subtopic-map` to build a 2–3 level hierarchy.
+1. Learner enters a broad topic → client calls `/api/subtopic-map` (against the selected provider) to build a 2–3 level hierarchy.
-2. Immediately afterwards, the client requests `/api/diagnostic-quiz` to sample those subtopics in a 6-question diagnostic.
+2. Immediately afterwards, the client requests `/api/diagnostic-quiz` (same provider) to sample those subtopics in a 6-question diagnostic.
 3. After submission, `QuizRunner` identifies missed questions; the page records weak subtopics and prompts the learner to confirm or adjust them.
 4. `/api/drill-quiz` produces short targeted drills.
 Scores are tracked locally per subtopic (`scores` state), with difficulty level auto-escalating on strong performance.
 5. When all tracked subtopics exceed a mastery threshold, the UI shows a summary card listing initial vs latest scores and offers to keep practicing.